 What are reserve or ‘sinking’ funds?

-Leases sometimes say how much is to be contributed each year, but usually they do not and it is left to the landlord to determine the contributions.
-However, they must be reasonable and, because these are just like any other service charges, leaseholders have the same rights to challenge these charges, if they believe they are unreasonable, at the Tribunal.
+Leases sometimes say how much must be contributed to the reserve fund each year, but usually they do not and it is left to the landlord to decide the amount of the contributions.
+However, contributions must be reasonable and, because they are just like any other service charges, you have the same right to challenge them at the tribunal if you believe they are unreasonable.

 The power to recover service charges

 It is important to understand that your landlord’s power to charge a service charge and your obligation to pay it are governed by the conditions in the lease.
 The lease is a contract between you and your landlord, and you do not have to pay anything that is not included in your lease.

 Your lease may contain specific terms which say your landlord must carry out certain work or provide certain services.
 You only have to pay a service charge for the work or services if the lease contains a clause giving your landlord the power to recover the cost of the work or services from you.
 If the costs can be recovered through a service charge, the lease should say whether you should pay this before or after the work is carried out or the services are provided, and whether you should pay it as regular payments, perhaps once a year or on a set day every three months, or whether it should be charged once the costs have been run up.
 Your lease may be very specific in its wording, setting out quite precisely which work or services your landlord can charge for.
 Or, the clauses may be very general and simply refer to the costs of repairing and maintaining the structure of the building.

 You can generally assume that a service charge will apply and that it will cover the costs of repairing and maintaining the fabric of the building, the lift, the boilers and so on, as well as cleaning, lighting and maintaining shared areas.
 What else the service charge covers will depend on the type of services provided.
 In some cases, the service charge is worked out simply by referring to the landlord’s costs in meeting their obligations, as set out in one of the schedules to the lease.